YASIRZAHID/NPMPACKAGEGUIDE/README.md

    ### Create and edit tsconfig.json file
         tsc --init             (and press enter)

-this should create a tsconfig.json file in your directory
+This should create a tsconfig.json file in your directory

-make following changes in this file (more about selecting right values in end of document appendix b)
+Take following changes in this file (more about selecting right values in end of document appendix b)

-change following values from whatever they are to following
+Change following values from whatever they are to following

    #### Set target to latest ecmascript
-                "target" to "ES2022" (or latest available) it should look like this now
+                "target" to "ES2022" (or latest available) It should look like this now

                 "target": "ES2022",

    #### Set module to Nodenext
                 "module" to "NodeNext",
-it should look like this now
+It should look like this now

                 "module": "NodeNext",

    #### Set resolution to Nodenext
                 "moduleResolution" to "NodeNext",
-it should look like this now
+It should look like this now

                 "moduleResolution": "NodeNext",

    #### Set outDir to Nodenext
                 "outDir" to "./bin",
-it should look like this now
+It should look like this now

                 "outDir": "./bin",